joshed-io/reveal-hugo/exampleSite/content/home/body.md

 # reveal-hugo

-Use the `fragment` shortcode to make content appear in sequence.
+Use the `fragment` shortcode to make content appear incrementally.

 ```
 {{%/* fragment */%}} One {{%/* /fragment */%}}